jasonrclark/minitest-stately/README.md

 ## Usage

 ### Minitest::Stately.watch
-Early in your test run (typically from `test_helper.rb`), call to set up the conditions to watch for changes in.
-The condition block is run immediately to set a default value, and then run and compared after each test executes to look for changes.
+Early in your test run (typically from `test_helper.rb`), set up the condition blocks you want to watch for changes.
+The condition blocks run immediately to set default values, and then after each test the blocks are executed again and compared for changes.
+The name provided to watch is used strictly for output in the final change report.

 ```
 # Watch for freshly started threads
-Minitest::Stately.watch("condition name") do
+Minitest::Stately.watch("thread count") do
   Thread.list.count
 end
 ```